 Laboratory examinations

 All the analyzed primary tumours were RAS mutated, BRAF wt, and showed microsatellite stability; none of them had NTRK rearrangements.
 Regarding immunochemistry-determined HER2 overexpression, 27.3 % of the patients had +1 expression, 27.3% were non-determined, and 45.5% had 0 expression.
 In terms of differentiation grade, 45.5 % of the patients were grade 2 and 54.5% were grade 1.
-The LB study was performed on cfDNA from blood plasma collected in streck tubes, obtained after centrifugation; samples were analysed at an outside institution.
+The LB study was performed on cfDNA from blood plasma collected in Streck tubes, obtained after centrifugation; samples were analyzed at an outside institution.
 The search for mutations in the Kirsten rat sarcoma viral oncogene homolog (KRAS) (NM_033360.3) (codons 12, 13, 59 and 61), neuroblastoma rat sarcoma virus viral oncogene homolog (NRAS) (NM_002524.4) (codons 12, 13, 59 and 61) and BRAF (MN_004333.4) (codon 600) genes was performed through next-generation sequencing using the “Oncomine Lung cfDNA assay” (Ion Torrent™ Oncomine™ assays – Thermo Fisher Scientific).
-With a molecular coverage of 2500 ×, this method enables the detection of mutations with an allelic fraction of up to 0.1%, with a sensitivity > 90% and specificity > 98% (i.e. it allows detecting one copy of mutated DNA in 1000 copies of wt DNA).
+With a molecular coverage of 2500 ×, this method enables the detection of mutations with an allelic fraction of up to 0.1%, with a sensitivity > 90% and specificity > 98% (i.e. it allows the detection of one copy of mutated DNA in 1000 copies of wt DNA).
 This method was validated by a third-party laboratory.
 In LB specimens, quality control values greater than 26 and 35.5 for KRAS and NRAS/BRAF, respectively, suggested low amounts of cfDNA and thus a negative result did not exclude the presence of mutations in these genes.
 In these cases, a new blood sample was collected.

 Imaging examinations

 All patients had identifiable metastatic lesions evidenced by computed tomography, magnetic resonance imaging, or positron emission tomography-computed tomography.
 Regarding patients with Neo-RAS wt status, the best imaging response was partial response in one case, stable disease in two cases, and disease progression in one case.
-To illustrate, case 11, who had liver-only metastasis, had a partial response at the first imaging evaluation, which was performed three mo after starting anti-EGFR therapy plus CT (Figure 1), with associated liver function improvement.
+To illustrate, Case 11, who had liver-only metastasis, had a partial response at the first imaging evaluation, which was performed three mo after starting anti-EGFR therapy plus CT (Figure 1), with associated liver function improvement.

 FINAL DIAGNOSIS

 In this series, 54.5% of the patients had stage IV de novo CRC, while 45.5% had stage IV relapsed CRC after localized disease treatment.
-All patients had KRAS or NRAS somatic mutation at treatment start and all underwent cfDNA determination after one or two lines of systemic treatment.
+All patients had KRAS or NRAS somatic mutation at treatment initiation and all underwent cfDNA determination after one or two lines of systemic treatment.

-Regarding metastasis location, at the moment of cfDNA determination, 63.6% of the patients had liver metastasis, 27.3% had peritoneal involvement, and 63.6% had lung metastasis; of the latter, five patients had lung involvement without liver disease (Table 1).
+Regarding metastasis location, at the time of cfDNA determination, 63.6% of patients had liver metastasis, 27.3% had peritoneal involvement, and 63.6% had lung metastasis; of the latter, five patients had lung involvement without liver disease (Table 1).

 TREATMENT

-At the moment of cfDNA determination, five patients had undergone one CT line, five patients had undergone two CT lines, and one patient had undergone three CT lines.
-In 1L treatments, 90.9% of the patients received oxaliplatin + capecitabine/oxaliplatin + folinic acid + fluorouracil and bevacizumab, with a median number of cycles of 9 (4-25); one patient was treated with irinotecan + folinic acid + fluorouracil and bevacizumab (Table 2).
+At the time of cfDNA determination, five patients had undergone one CT line, five patients had undergone two CT lines, and one patient had undergone three CT lines.
+In 1L treatments, 90.9% of patients received oxaliplatin + capecitabine/oxaliplatin + folinic acid + fluorouracil and bevacizumab, with a median number of cycles of 9 (4-25); one patient was treated with irinotecan + folinic acid + fluorouracil and bevacizumab (Table 2).

 Regarding treatment sequencing (Figure 2), most patients were treated with folinic acid + fluorouracil + irinotecan and bevacizumab in second line (2L), except for patients with Neo-RAS wt, who were treated with folinic acid + fluorouracil + irinotecan and cetuximab.

 A Neo-RAS wt patient, who reached later treatment lines, was treated with folinic acid + fluorouracil + irinotecan and cetuximab in third line (3L).
-The majority of the remaining patients who received 3L treatment throughout follow-up had trifluridine/tipiracil in that setting.
+The majority of the remaining patients who received 3L treatment throughout follow-up were administered trifluridine/tipiracil in that setting.

 OUTCOME AND FOLLOW-UP